 Sprint is the fourth-largest cellphone network in the U.S., based on the number of subscribers.
 Like the other major cellphone providers, they offer discounts to a variety of customers, including those who work for large corporations, universities, affinity groups and to those who are serving, or who have served in, the U.S. Armed Forces.
 The Sprint military discount is available to those who are currently serving in the military, as well as those who have served honorably.

 Let’s take a look at the Sprint military discount, who is eligible, savings and whether or not it is worth switching carriers to take advantage of the savings Sprint offers.

 The Sprint unlimited military plan is available to all current and former military members, including active duty, National Guard, Reserves, veterans and their family members (when the military member or veteran is the primary account holder).

 Sprint verifies eligibility via an application form on their website.

-You can also submit documents verifying your military service (either in person at a Sprint store, or by uploading them to your Sprint account, or faxing them to Sprint).
+You can also submit documents verifying your military service (either in person at a Sprint store, by uploading them to your Sprint account or faxing them to Sprint).